Temporal Point Process Modeling of Aggressive Behavior Onset in Psychiatric Inpatient Youths with Autism: Introduction

 The present work applies \glspl{tpp} to model and predict aggressive behavior onsets in inpatient youths with autism.
 We evaluate modeling assumptions using \gls{gof} statistics such as \gls{qq} plots, raw residual plots, and \gls{wd}.
-Model performance is assessed through predictive performance metrics such as \gls{psis-loo} \gls{elpd} and \gls{mape}.
+Model performance is assessed through predictive performance metrics such as \gls{psis-loo} \gls{elpd}, \gls{mape}, and \gls{rocauc}.
 Additionally, we interpret \gls{tpp} model parameters for knowledge discovery, focusing on the branching factor of the \gls{hwkpp} to understand the degree of self-excitation.
-This foundational study analyses different \gls{tpp} strategies, including homogeneous, non-homogeneous, and self-exciting \glspl{tpp}, demonstrating the potential of \glspl{tpp} in addressing complex questions about aggressive behavior onset in inpatient youths with autism.
+This foundational study analyzes different \gls{tpp} strategies, including homogeneous, non-homogeneous, and self-exciting \glspl{tpp}, demonstrating their potential in addressing complex questions about aggressive behavior in inpatient youths with autism.